Childhood and Education Journey of Jack Black in Timeline

 An overview of the childhood and early education of Jack Black, highlighting the experiences that shaped the journey.

-1991: Death of Brother Howard
+1991: Death of brother Howard

-In 1991, one of Jack Black's brothers, Howard, passed away from AIDS at the age of 36.
+In 1991, Jack Black's brother, Howard, died of AIDS at age 36.

 January 2006: Engagement to Tanya Haden